 Location.
-34° 30.625′ N, 110° 4.748′ W. Marker is in Snowflake, Arizona, in Navajo County.
-Marker is at the intersection of South Main Street and West 1st Street North, on the right when traveling south on South Main Street.
+34° 30.546′ N, 110° 4.95′ W. Marker is in Snowflake, Arizona, in Navajo County.
+Marker is at the intersection of West Center Street and North 2nd Street West, on the right when traveling west on West Center Street.
+The marker is located on the southwest corner.
 Touch for map.
-Marker is on the southwest corner.
-Marker is in this post office area: Snowflake AZ 85937, United States of America.
+Marker is at or near this postal address: 241 West Center Street, Snowflake AZ 85937, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
-Jesse Nathaniel Smith (approx. 0.2 miles away); Hatch Bros.
-General Store (approx. 3.2 miles away); A.Z.
-Palmer and Sons (approx. 3.2 miles away); G. & D. Hatch Mercantile (approx. 3.2 miles away); Daughters of the Utah Pioneers (approx. 3.2 miles away); Shumway Schoolhouse (approx. 7.2 miles away); The Mauretta B. Thomas Pinedale Memorial Bridge (approx. 16.8 miles away); Pinedale School Bell (approx. 17.1 miles away).
+The Snowflake Monument (approx. 0.2 miles Hatch Bros.
+General Store (approx. 3.1 miles away); A.Z.
+Palmer and Sons (approx. 3.1 miles away); G. & D. Hatch Mercantile (approx. 3.1 miles away); Daughters of the Utah Pioneers (approx. 3.1 miles away); Shumway Schoolhouse (approx. 7.1 miles away); The Mauretta B. Thomas Pinedale Memorial Bridge (approx. 16.6 miles away); Pinedale School Bell (approx. 16.9 miles away).

 Also see . . .
 Biography of Jesse Nathaniel Smith.
 (Submitted on October 9, 2010.)